 Sought after by various publications and institutions for her insight on musicianship and the future of Classical music, Amanda was recently invited as a guest speaker at her Alma Mater, The Mannes School of Music, on career development and the art of engagement.
 She has been interviewed about her experience as a member of PUBLIQuartet in Symphony Magazine and The Chautauquan Daily.
+Currently Amanda is the Professor of Topics in Career Development at the Conservatory of Music at Purchase College.

 Amanda is the Artistic Director of PUBLIQuartet's emerging composers program, PUBLIQ Access.
 PQA is a genre-independent program designed to promote under-represented music in the string quartet repertoire regardless of style, including jazz, improvised, and electronic music.
 PQ brings exposure of this music to the widest possible reach through performances of the highest quality and audience engagement through talks, collaborations, and free concerts.
 In just two cycles, PQA has received over 250 submissions from composers across the United States and hosted panel discussions with such esteemed musicians as Tania León, Nadia Sirota, Mark Steinberg, David Bowlin, Laura Kaminsky and Marcos Balter.